Skip Navigation

 Annotation: This brief examines the impact of embedding pediatric dental benefits within medical plans on medical plan and stand-alone dental plan (SADP) premiums.
 Topics include costs to consumers obtaining child dental benefits via medical plans in terms of monthly premiums compared to those obtaining dental benefits via SADPs.
 The brief also describes dental benefits offered through embedded medical plans compared to those offered through traditional SADPs with respect to services covered and cost-sharing arrangements for preventive services.

-Keywords: California, Comparative analysis, Costs, Dental care, Dental insurance, Health care reform, Health insurance, Oral health, Pediatric care, Preventive health services, State legislation, Washington
+Keywords: California, Comparative analysis, Costs, Dental insurance, Health care reform, Health insurance, Oral health, Oral health care, Pediatric care, Preventive health services, State legislation, Washington

 Oh J, Yearwood S, Leonard L. 2015.
 Oral health of Rhode Island children.
 Providence, RI: Rhode Island Department of Health, 19 pp.